-An applicant shall send a copy of the notice of public hearing, as provided by the Planning and Zoning Department, to all property owners within five-hundred (500) feet.
-Such notice shall be sent by certified mail, return receipt requested not later than ten (10) days before the public hearing to be held in relation thereto.
-A copy of the associated Certified Mail Receipts shall be provided to the Planning and Zoning Department prior to or at the commencement of the public hearing.
+An applicant shall send a copy of the notice of public hearing, as provided by the Planning and Zoning Department, to all property owners who own land within five-hundred (500) feet of the property perimeter of the lot that is subject of the hearing at least seven (7) days prior to the public hearing.
+Proof of mailing shall be evidenced by a certificate of mailing.
+The applicant shall be responsible for mailing and all associated costs thereof.
+A copy of the associated certificate of mailing shall be provided to the Planning and Zoning Department prior to or at the commencement of the public hearing.